2021 / iOS + AN + WEB / SHIPPED

 Defining safety for a community of 90 million+ monthly active users.

-Over COVID, Wattpad had a large spike in new users, and with that came a large spike in hate & harassment tickets that operationally overloaded our Support team.
-We wanted to take this as an opportunity to build out a long overdue feature we’ve been advocating for - the ability to Block users.
-But we quickly realized that Block couldn’t be the only solution for tackling our user and business problems.
+Over COVID, Wattpad saw a large spike in new users, and with that came a large spike in hate & harassment tickets that operationally overloaded our Support team.
+We wanted to take this as an opportunity to build out a long overdue feature we had been advocating for — the ability to block users.
+But, we quickly realized that Block couldn’t be the only solution for tackling our user and business problems.

 We needed to take a holistic approach to defining safety on Wattpad that protected not only our users, but our internal teams on the frontline as well.

-Team: Audience Trust - Product manager, Frontend + Backend engineers, Trust & Safety champions, Community Wellness team
+Product manager, Frontend + Backend engineers, Trust & Safety champions, Community Wellness team, Data champion

-Role: Product Strategy, UX flows & Designs, Interaction design, Stakeholder management, QA
+Role: Product strategy, UX flows & high-fidelity designs, Interaction design, Prototyping, Stakeholder management, QA

 Our team's mission for 2021 was to help users protect themselves from unwanted interactions.